 One of the reasons that the SBTC exists is to mobilize churches for the purpose of making disciples around the world.
 We now offer limited, one-time grants for pastors of affiliated churches towards direct missional engagements and partnerships around the world.

 mission trip grants

-- Grants will be targeted for, but not limited to, pastors whose church budgets do not provide mission trip funding.
+- Grants will be targeted for, but not limited to, pastors whose church budgets do not provide adequate funding for missions projects.

-- Grant awards are typically limited to one per church with priority given to senior pastors.
+- Grants will be limited to one per church with priority given to the primary pastor attending the trip.

-- Participants will receive up to $1,500 to cover up to one-half of their trip costs.
+- Qualifying participants may receive up to $1,500 or up to half their total expenses.

-To that end, we ask that you fill out the form below to apply for the grant and begin communication regarding how the SBTC can come along side you in these evangelistic and discipleship efforts.
+We ask that you fill out the form below to apply for the grant and begin communication regarding how the SBTC can come alongside you in these evangelistic and discipleship efforts.

 Tony Mathews has been in ministry for thirty-eight years.
 Thirty-five of those years have been spent providing pastoral and ministerial care not only to African Americans but also to other races and people from other cultures.
 He recently celebrated thirty years as Senior Pastor of North Garland Baptist Fellowship in Garland, Texas.
 He transitioned from that position to the SBTC to serve as the Senior Strategist for Missional Ministries.
 He has earned a Bachelor of Business Administration from Angelo State University, San Angelo, Texas, a Master of Arts in Christian Leadership from The Criswell College, Dallas, Texas, and a Master of Divinity and Doctor of Ministry from Southwestern Seminary in Fort Worth, Texas.